Getting the Best Flavor Out of Your Meat: Dry-Aged vs. Wet-Aged Beef

 In recent years, wet-aging beef has become a popular means of increasing profits by bypassing the need for large aging chambers.
 After slaughter, meat is cut and portioned before being vacuum-sealed in plastic bags to age along its journey from farm to fork.

-During transport and distribution, the natural enzymes break down the tissues, tenderizing and producing increased flavor.
-Since the meat is vacuum-sealed rather than aging in the open air, there is virtually no shrinkage in volume from moisture loss.
-Therefore, wet-aging produces higher yields and lower prices per pound.
+During transport and distribution, natural enzymes break down the tissues, tenderizing and producing increased flavor.
+Since the meat is vacuum-sealed rather than aging in the open air, there is virtually no volume shrinkage from moisture loss.
+Therefore, wet aging produces higher yields and lower prices per pound.

 The difference between wet and dry-aged meat can be found in the flavor.
-Dry-aged cuts are known for their more intense, beefy taste that is often better suited to higher quality steaks such as ribeyes or porterhouses.
-On the other hand, experts agree that some leaner and thinner cuts benefit from wet-aging, or they will dry out without the protective layer of fat and bone.
+Dry-aged cuts are known for their more intense, beefy taste, often better suited to higher-quality steaks such as ribeyes or porterhouses.
+On the other hand, experts agree that some leaner and thinner cuts benefit from wet aging, or they will dry out without the protective layer of fat and bone.

 So, what is the best way to get the most flavor out of your beef?

-Both dry-aging and wet-aging beef are common, and neither practice is terrible, but there is a consensus that dry-aged meat tastes better and yields a more refined experience.
-It tends to be a more expensive product because of the time involved and the volume lost through the process, making it reserved for specialty butcher shops and steak houses.
+Both dry-aging and wet-aging beef are common and yield tasty results.
+However, there is a consensus that dry-aged meat tastes better and produces a more refined experience.
+Because of the time involved and the volume lost through the process, it tends to be a more expensive product, making it reserved for specialty butcher shops and steak houses.

 Since wet-aged meat is more accessible and familiar, some would argue it offers the preferred taste that most people recognize and can afford.
 Either way, the aging process helps yield a much more palatable and enjoyable product at the restaurant or from your own grill.